goenning/google-indexing-script/README.md

 1. Download or clone this repository
 2. Follow this [guide](https://developers.google.com/search/apis/indexing-api/v3/prereqs) from Google.
 By the end of it, you should have a project on Google Cloud with the Indexing API enabled, a service account with the `Owner` permission on your sites.
+3. Make sure you enable both `Google Search Console API` and `Web Search Indexing API` on your [Google Project ➤ API Services ➤ Enabled API & Services](https://console.cloud.google.com/apis/dashboard).
-3. Download the JSON file with the credentials of the service account and save it in the same folder as the script.
+4. Download the JSON file with the credentials of the service account and save it in the same folder as the script.
 The file should be named `service_account.json`

 ## Usage